-Exterior elements; exclusive of spindle work have all been selected to be durable, low maintainence components that will replicate historic materials and be used in a composition that is historically appropriate.
+Exterior elements; exclusive of spindle work have all been selected to be durable, low maintenance components that will replicate historic materials and be used in a composition that is historically appropriate.
 The spindle work components will be fabricated of primed wood and painted with two coats of paint.
 Fiberglass double hung windows with a profile to match historic wood windows are proposed.
 All openings will be cased with 5/4 x 4 sill and jamb trim and 5/4 x 6 head trim with a parting bead will be installed.
 A combination of straight and scalloped shingle type siding will be utilized at the upper level.
 'Nichiha' fiber cement products will be utilized in this application since they have more thickness and a more realistic appearance than other products on the market.
-Smooth finish "Hardipanel siding will be utilized at the wraparound porch to emulate painted fir flooring typically utilized.
+Smooth finish "Hardipanel siding will be utilized at the main level to replicate cedar lap siding.
+"Azek" composite tongue and groove porch boards will be utilized at the wraparound porch to emulate painted fir flooring typically utilized.